 I’m Molly (she/her)!
 I’m a New York-based actor, originally from sunny San Diego, California.
 In 2021, I moved to New York City to pursue my BFA in Musical Theater at Pace University, where I will be graduating in May of 2025.

 Music has always been the most important part of my life.
-Thanks to mom’s musical background as a piano teacher and theater lover, Julie Andrews, Judy Garland & Andrea McCardle sang the soundtrack of my childhood.
-When I was three years old, I started intensive violin lessons (which I continued until I was sixteen), but I found my true passion when I was nine, performing in a youth theatre production of The Sound of Music.
+Thanks to my mom’s musical background as a piano teacher and theater lover, Julie Andrews, Judy Garland & Andrea McCardle sang the soundtrack of my childhood.
+When I was three years old, I started intensive violin lessons (which I continued until I was sixteen), but I found my true passion when I was nine, performing in a production of The Sound of Music.